-As at December 31, 2019, the Group's accounts receivable amounted to \$3,078,637 thousand, which accounted for 26% of total assets and was material to the consolidated financial statements.
+As at December 31, 2020, the amount of the Group's accounts receivable was \$3,780,487 thousand, which accounted for 26% of total assets was significant to the consolidated financial statements.
 Since the collection of accounts receivable is the key factor in the working capital management of the Group, and the adoption of provision policy requires significant management judgement, we therefore determined this a key audit matter.